Monitoring Shuswap River boaters and tubers - BC Local News

-The boat patrol program carried out by the Conservation Officer service in the North Okanagan will expand this year.
+The boat patrol program carried out by the Conservation Officer service in the North Okanagan, which includes the Shuswap River, will expand this year.

 Herman Halvorson, newly re-elected board chair for the Electoral Area Advisory Committee, said Coldstream is on board for 2018 and Enderby has also expressed an interest to participate.